johnhmj/caltwstock/README.md

 # calstock
-a calculator for Taiwan stock market, and a calculator for Time deposite of post office.
+Descriptions: a calculator for Taiwan stock market, and a calculator for Time deposite of post office.
+Language: Traditional chinese